aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ### Assign the Public IP address

+In this task, you will assign the previously created Public IP Address to the new virtual machine's network interface.

 1. On the **Overview** page of the new virtual machine, under **Networking**, select **Network Settings**.

 1. Next to **Network Interface**, select **myvirtualmachine-nic**.
 The name of the nic may differ.